 Philip holds an M.A. and Ph.D. in Experimental Psychology and has spent 30 years investigating human behavior, researching user experience and promoting user-centered design.
 His UX work has influenced the design of products and systems in the USA, Europe and Asia that range from kitchen appliances and hand-held power tools to baby diapers (yes, really); and from web applications, medical devices and packaging to production line equipment.
 Philip studied cognition and the perception of speech and language at the universities of York and Oxford in the UK, at Northeastern University in Boston, and at ATR Labs in Kyoto, Japan.
 He has received research awards from the Association for Psychological Science, the American Psychological Association, the Acoustical Society of America, the UK's Medical Research Council, and the Royal Society - the world's oldest scientific institution.
 Philip served as a reviewer for the International Journal of Speech Technology and the International Journal of Human Computer Interaction; and was a member of an Acoustical Society of America delegation to China.
 Philip has also contributed to ISO 20282 (Ease of operation of everyday products) and to the NIST/ANSI common industry format (CIF) for usability reporting.
+He is the co-author of Think like a UX Researcher to be published in 2019 by Taylor & Francis.

 David holds a BSc (Hons) degree and a Ph.D. in Psychology and he is a Chartered Psychologist.
 His career spans three decades as a researcher, consultant, author and business executive.
 His professional affiliations include membership of the British Psychological Society, the Experimental Psychology Society, the Information Architecture Institute and the Usability Professionals Association.
 David has carried out user experience consulting activities for many clients and he has delivered over 100 training seminars in usability for a range of private and public sector organizations.
 He studied visual processing and the perception of color at the universities of London, Cambridge and at NYU.
 David has written two books on usability (Effective Color Displays: Theory and Practice, and E-Commerce Usability) and co-edited a third (Information Superhighways: Multimedia Users and Futures).
 His latest book (a free download) is The Fable of the User-Centred Designer.
+He is the co-author of Think like a UX Researcher to be published in 2019 by Taylor & Francis.

 Lynne has more than 20 years of experience as a researcher in human behavior and psychology, in product usability, and as an instructor in experimental design, research techniques and statistical methods.
 Her work with Blueprint has involved the usability of medical software, consumer goods, domestic appliances, packaging, office equipment and interactive television.
 Lynne previously held the position of Professor of Psychology at the National University of Singapore where she developed ground-breaking new methods for studying infant cognition.
 She holds a D.Phil. in Experimental Psychology from the University of Oxford.